direwolf420/ChatSource/README.md

 ```

+Notes
+* Some stuff like ore spawn announcements in multiplayer will show no mod associated because those messages are serversided
-"[Terraria]" prefix for vanilla messages is by default disabled
+* "[Terraria]" prefix for vanilla messages is by default disabled
+* To view the display name of a mod you don't know, type in chat for example "/modName RecipeBrowser"